pharo-open-documentation/pharo-wiki/General/TweakingBigImages.md

 # Tweaking big images

 Pharo is special in the sense that the language and IDE are mixed.
-This mean that your application runs into the IDE.
+It means that your application runs together with the IDE.
-In some cases we might end-up Pharo images having a large memory consumption (aka Big Images).
+In some cases, it leads to Pharo images consuming a large amount of memory (aka Big Images).
-The goal of this page is to sum up some tweaking that can be done on Pharo images to improve the performances on such images.
+The goal of this page is to sum up some tweaking that can be done on Pharo images to improve the performances of such images.

 * [Fast dragging](#fast-dragging)
 * [Disable taskbar previews](#disable-taskbar-previews)